Quick Start

 We walk through an example to learn the basic workflow of Intel® Query Processing Library (Intel® QPL) low-level C API.
 The key agent of this API is the qpl_job data structure.
 To work with Intel QPL low-level C API, the application will need to:

-2. Allocate memory according to the queried size.
+3. Allocate memory for the job structure according to the queried size.

 The example below compresses and decompresses data with Deflate dynamic Huffman encoding via Intel QPL low-level C API.
 For our purpose to understand the workflow, we only focus on the compression part here.
 See the comments after the code block.